 When we say that business process management can lead to organizational alignment, we are talking about a certain approach to business process management.
 One approach relies on functional thinking, which is a way of thinking about processes in terms of specialization.
 The other approach relies on end-to-end process thinking, which looks at the entire value chain, including the intended purpose of each process and hand-offs between functions.
 The latter approach leads to organizational alignment.

 Another name for this approach is value chain mapping.
 What does it look like?
 It’s all about breaking down functional silos and gaining end-to-end process understanding, visibility and control.
 You bring together various stakeholders to look for ways to increase efficiency across functional areas and not just within functional areas.
 By integrating processes across silos, you ensure everyone is working toward the same goals.

 While many ERP consultants take a functional approach to business process mapping, Panorama uses value chain mapping.
-Make sure your ERP consultant takes this integrated approach.
+Make sure your ERP consultant understands this benefit of BPM and takes this integrated approach.